The Most Watched Sporting Events in the World

 NCAA Final Four

 In the waning days of winter, the American population becomes consumed by brackets and college basketball standings.
 This frenzied fervor can be attributed to March Madness, the nickname for the college basketball tournament that pits champion-level schools against others that just feel lucky to be there.
-The NCAA Final Four is the last round of the tournament and is known to draw high viewership numbers.
-In 2023, more than 12.85 million American viewers watched the Final Four.
+The NCAA Final Four is the last round of the NCAA Division I men’s basketball tournament and is known to draw high viewership numbers.
+The 2025 Final Four — featuring the Florida Gators, Houston Cougars, Auburn Tigers, and Duke Blue Devils — captivated audiences across the country.
+Overall, Final Four weekend drew around 16.4 million viewers across all platforms, the most since 2017’s Final Four.

 World Series

 Baseball has long been considered America’s pastime, so it’s not surprising that the World Series is anticipated by baseball fans around the country.
-The World Series determines the championship MLB team for the year, and in 2023, it is estimated that more than 9 million viewers tuned in.
-Sadly, though, viewership for the World Series has been on the decline, with seemingly fewer people tuning in year after year.
+The World Series pits the American League champion against the National League champion to crown the MLB’s championship team for the season.
+In 2024, it is estimated that more than 18 million tuned in to watch the Los Angeles Dodgers claim their eighth World Series title in franchise history over the New York Yankees.

 Future of Televised Sporting Events